Electrically Tunable Harmonics in Time-modulated Metasurfaces for Wavefront Engineering: Design Rule: Modulation-induced Phase Shift of Light

-In order to simplify the analysis and gain insight to the scattering of light from time-varying metasurfaces, we utilize the equivalent surface admittance representation in this section to establish the required design rule through analytical relations for reflection and transmission coefficients.
-In the subsequent sections, we verify the design rule for a time-modulated metasurface with realistic structure implemented by graphene-wrapped microwires as building blocks, analyzed without any approximations using a robust semi-analytical framework based on transition matrix formulation and multipole scattering theory \cite{salary2017synthesis}.
+In order to simplify the mathematical analysis and gain insight to the scattering of light from time-varying metasurfaces, we utilize the equivalent surface admittance representation in this section to establish the design rule for a general time-modulated metasurface through analytical relations for reflection and transmission coefficients.
+In the subsequent sections, we verify the design rule for a time-modulated metasurface with realistic structure implemented by graphene-wrapped microwires as building blocks, analyzed without any approximations using a robust semi-analytical framework based on multipole scattering theory developed in \cite{salary2018time}.

 Let us consider a periodic array consisted of subwavelength elements varying in time.
-We assume the size of elements are small enough comparing to the wavelength, so that the array can be modeled with an equivalent time-varying surface admittance.
-This homogenization model is valid only for deeply subwavelength elements in a periodic arrangement and it has not been used in following sections.
+We assume the size of elements is small enough comparing to the wavelength, so that the array can be modeled with an effective time-varying surface admittance \cite{hadad2015space}.
+The effective admittance is directly related to the dipolar polarizability of the inclusions forming the array which is determined by their shape and constituent materials and can be retrieved numerically through calculation of scattering parameters \cite{zhao2011homogenization}.
+We emphasize that this homogenization model is valid only for deeply subwavelength elements in a periodic arrangement and it has not been used for the analysis in the following sections.

 Extending the well-known transfer matrix formalism, the tangential electromagnetic fields in both sides of the surface admittance are expanded into backward and forward propagating plane waves with time-varying complex amplitudes $a_m(t)$ and $b_m(t)$ as shown in Fig. \ref{fig:Fig1}.

-We assume the temporal variations of the admittance to be small compared to oscillations of excitation frequency such that the dispersion effects induced by time-modulation can be ignored.
-The validity of this assumption is ensured by the range of accessible modulation frequencies for electro-optical materials in the THz and IR frequency regimes.
-As such, the transfer matrix equation relating the amplitudes of the fields on opposite sides of the surface admittance can be written in multiplicative form in time-domain for each excitation frequency ($\omega_0$) as \cite{mousavi2012optical}:
+Considering the achievable modulation frequencies of electro-optical materials are limited to several GHz which are significantly smaller than the optical frequencies in THz and IR frequency regimes, the modulation-induced dispersion effects are indeed negligible.
+In such a case, the transfer matrix equation relating the amplitudes of the fields on opposite sides of the surface admittance can be expressed in multiplicative form in time-domain for each excitation frequency ($\omega_0$) as \cite{zhan2013transfer,mousavi2014strong}: